-As a background it is useful to know that the EASA Basic Regulation (BR) had asked the Agency to provide solutions to deviations at existing aerodromes which Member States had already authorized before the entry into force of the BR and which stem from notified deviations from Annex 14 filed by the Member States to International Civil Aviation Organization (ICAO).
-The tool developed by the Agency to deal with such “legacy deviations” is found in Art.
-7 “Deviations from certification specifications” of Regulation (EC) No 139/2014.
+The old and the new Basic Regulation (BR) tasked the Agency to provide solutions to measures at existing aerodromes, which Member States had already authorized on the basis of national law and which stem from notified deviations from Annex 14 filed by the Member States to International Civil Aviation Organization (ICAO).
+One of the tools that the Agency developed in order to meet this request is found in Art.
+7 “Deviations from certification specifications” of the aerodrome implementing rules (Regulation (EU) No 139/2014).
 It says the following:

 Article 7 Deviations from certification specifications